 But nothing changed and the chicanery continues.

-Four times voters approved taxpayers’ protections.
+Five times voters approved taxpayers’ protections.
 But lawmakers keep circumventing the wishes of voters.
-Despite multi-billion dollar shortfalls, the spending keeps increasing; while the private sector has cut back significantly and has lost about 200,000 jobs in the past few years.
+Despite multi-billion dollar shortfalls, the spending keeps increasing.

-Washington has an outstanding state auditor who has repeatedly demonstrated the need for transparency and conducts performance audits.
-But not enough people in state government want transparency and good performance.
+Washington has had an outstanding state auditor who has repeatedly demonstrated the need for transparency and conducts performance audits.
+But he retired while not enough people in state government want transparency and good performance.

 My sense is that a TV steady coverage of important issues would help put a stop to the government dysfunction.